syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/RowDragAndDrop.md

 ## Cancel dropping of a particular row

 Dropping can be canceled for a particular row by handling `QueryRowDragging` event using conditions based on `QueryRowDraggingReason`.
-Refer to the following code sample to cancel the the dropping of a particular row:
+Refer to the following code sample to cancel the dropping of a particular row:

 {% highlight c# %}